isc-konstanz/OpenMUC/doc/LinuxInstall.md

 sudo chown pi /var/{lib,run}/emonmuc /var/log/emoncms
 ~~~

-Now, the emonmuc application can be installed either via git or simply copied in a subdirection */opt/emonmuc*.
+Now, the framework can be downloaded either via git or simply copied into a directory like `/opt/emonmuc`.

-Git is a source code management and revision control system but at this stage it is just used to download and update the emoncms application.
+Git is a source code management and revision control system, but here it is used to download and update the emonmuc application.
 After downloading, the right permissions need to be set:

 ~~~
 sudo git clone -b stable https://github.com/isc-konstanz/emonmuc.git /opt/emonmuc